LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### Read Pod Status added

 There's a new command in the RileyLink menu for "Read Pod Status" that is analogous to the existing command for Medtronic users.
-You can query your Pod for it's current status info using that command.
+You can query your Pod for its current status info using that command.

 ### Bug fixes generally